 The fitness industry is quick to target younger generations, but they aren’t the only ones who believe health and fitness are a way of life.
 From Richard Simmons and Ab Rollers to Jillian Michaels and CrossFit, each generation has seen and created new ways to work up a sweat.

-Fitness is as equally important to Boomers today as 50 years ago.
+Fitness is as equally important to Boomers today as it was 50 years ago.
 The SilverSneakers program keeps them moving and is available to those with Medicare health plans.
 Fitness vacations are another way this generation is revolutionizing retirement and intermingling health with fun.
-From skiing in Big Sky, Montana, to surfboarding in Costa Rica, many vacation packages offer an incredible array of activities that eliminate lounging and insert moving.
+From skiing in Big Sky, Montana to surfboarding in Costa Rica, many vacation packages offer an incredible array of activities that eliminate lounging and focus on moving.

 Where to begin?
 This generation seems to truly enjoy the fitness experience.
 With innovative classes and fashionable activewear, Millennials have transformed working out from a chore to an exciting and social experience.

-This young generation is growing up amidst a variety of conflicting messages on body image—some brands tell them skinny is the only way to be, others preach that every body is beautiful, all while first lady Michelle Obama is telling them to get out and move.
-This generation is deciding for themselves what is authentic and taking fitness into their own hands, and onto their mobile devices.
-Edgers are utilizing the plethora of free online tutorials to build a workout regimen that works not only for their bodies and schedules, but also for their wallets.
+This young generation is growing up amidst a variety of conflicting messages on body image—some brands tell them skinny is the only way to be, others preach that every body is beautiful, all while first lady Michelle Obama tells them to get out and move.
+This generation is deciding for themselves what is authentic and taking fitness into their own hands… and onto their mobile devices.
+Edgers are utilizing the plethora of free online tutorials to build a workout regimen that works not only for their bodies and schedules but also for their wallets.
 Why pay for a gym membership when the internet already holds everything you need to get your sweat on?
-Popular YouTube fitness channels like Fitness Blender and Blogilates and sites like PopSugar, Greatist and Pinterest all have free workout videos, healthy meal ideas, workout gear and even #fitspiration, images of strong bodies to motivate and inspire.
+Popular YouTube fitness channels like Fitness Blender and Blogilates and sites like PopSugar, Greatist, and Pinterest all have free workout videos, healthy meal ideas, workout gear, and even #fitspiration, images of strong bodies to motivate and inspire.

 Wearable technology has also become the new personal trainer for this demographic.
-Fitbits, Apple Watches and smartphones record physical activity, sleep and calories to keep Edgers on track to meet healthy goals.
-With apps like Fitocracy, Cody, Nike+ and Zombies, Run!, Edgers can share their goals, progress and even selfies to motivate and be motivated, adding a fun social aspect to their workout.
+Fitbits, Apple Watches, and smartphones record physical activity, sleep, and calories to keep Edgers on track to meet health goals.
+With apps like Fitocracy, Cody, Nike+, and Zombies, Run!, Edgers can share their goals, progress, and even selfies to motivate and be motivated, adding a fun social aspect to their workout.